-The 30th Annual Hispanic Heritage Awards will take place on September 14, 2017 in Washington, DC!
-This year’s honorees will be announced in the Spring.
+The 30th Annual Hispanic Heritage Awards took place on September 14, 2017 in Washington, DC!
+This year’s honorees were announced in the Spring.
 The Hispanic Heritage Awards were established in 1987 by President Ronald Reagan to commemorate the creation of Hispanic Heritage Month in America.
 Since that time, the Hispanic Heritage Awards are considered among the highest honors for Hispanics by Hispanics.
-Top Latino performers and personalities will pay tribute to the Honorees from the stage.
+Top Latino performers and personalities pay tribute to the Honorees from the stage.
 The Awards are unique in that celebrities take the stage along with educators, innovators, community and business leaders, elected officials, and others.
 The Awards are supported by nearly 40 national Hispanic-serving institutions who co-host the program.
 Surrounding events include an Honorees Dinner, Youth Leadership Summit and festive After-Party.

 Past Honorees include: Anthony Quinn, Alejandro Sanz, Ricky Martin, Gloria and Emilio Estefan, Placido Domingo, Isabel Allende, Juan Luis Guerra, Zoe Saldana, Juanes, US Reps Ileana Ros Lehtinen and Xavier Becerra, Oscar de la Hoya, Mana, Rosario Dawson, Los Tigres Del Norte, America Ferrera, Olga Tañon, Pedro Martinez, Arturo Sandoval, Eva Longoria, Antonio Banderas, Pepe Aguilar, Carlos Vives, and Rita Moreno, to name a few.